Distance: c. 9.5 - 10 miles (circular)

 Pace: Moderate

-Start/finish: St Botolph’s Church, also called Swyncombe Church, off Church Lane at Swyncombe
+Start/finish: St Botolph’s Church. (signposted Swyncombe Church) off Church Lane at Swyncombe

 A rewarding winter walk through classic south Oxfordshire downland and a village rich in medieval history.
 From the 11th century St Botolph’s Church in Swyncombe, the route passes through Ewelme Park, once a royal hunting ground, before climbing to Harcourt Hill for wide views across the Oxfordshire plains.

-The walk then descends into Ewelme for a picnic lunch at the 15th century St Mary the Virgin Church.
+The walk then descends into Ewelme for a picnic lunch at the 15th century St Mary the Virgin Church, built by the Chaucer/de la Pole family.
 You will feel you can almost touch the late Middle Ages at Ewelme, where the ancient 3000 year-old Icknield Way passes.
-Time to explore the beautiful village includes the tombs of Thomas Chaucer and Alice Chaucer, links to the Geoffrey Chaucer family, and the remarkable adjoining 15th-century almshouses still in use today.
+Time to explore the beautiful village includes the tombs of Thomas Chaucer and Alice Chaucer, son and grandaughter of Geoffrey Chaucer, their connection to the Lancastrians, Yorks and Tudors, and the remarkable adjoining 15th-century almshouses still in use today.

 Please bring a picnic lunch.
 Hiking poles recommended as paths can be slippery when muddy, and there are some steady climbs and descents.